 (vi) Persistent disregard of the Club rules or cheating.

 (vii) Conviction of any criminal offence which might harm the good name and reputation of the Club.

 R. DISCIPLINARY PROCEDURE

-1. The Disciplinary Committee will consist of the Secretary, Treasurer and one other appropriate Member of the Board.
+1. The Disciplinary Committee will consist of the Secretary, Treasurer ( if available)and one other appropriate Member of the Board.

 2. The Chair, or any other appropriate member of the Board, will have the power to investigate a breach including interviewing witnesses to the breach.

 3. The Disciplinary Committee will meet to consider the case within 14 days of the referral to the Disciplinary Committee.
 The Member concerned will be invited to attend a Disciplinary meeting and will have the right to attend and be accompanied and represented by another person at the meeting.
 The Member whose case is referred to the Disciplinary Committee will also be invited to submit his or her case in writing to the Secretary not less than 7 days prior to the meeting date.

 4. The Disciplinary Committee will act by the decision of a majority of the Disciplinary Committee Members present and voting.